 Leaders set the tone for company culture—and, unfortunately, leadership skills don’t come naturally to most people.
 In fact, Gallup has found that just one in 10 people possess the natural talent to manage.
 And most organizations don’t invest enough resources in leadership training.
 So many organizational leaders mean well, but they don’t necessarily do well.
 Servant leadership provides a framework that emphasizes a higher purpose, mutual respect, and serving others.

-In Dare to Serve, author Cheryl Bachelder writes, “Most leaders claim to value human dignity; far too many discard it quickly when under pressure at work.”
+In Dare to Serve, former CEO of Popeyes Louisiana Kitchen Cheryl Bachelder writes, “Most leaders claim to value human dignity; far too many discard it quickly when under pressure at work.”
 That’s when toxic company culture creeps in.
 Servant leaders can learn to avoid this by listening to people, being patient with others’ imperfections, and emphasizing their own personal responsibility.
 “And so it is with Dare-to-Serve Leadership: to serve others well, you must look in the mirror—to see your own shortcomings and make the requisite changes in yourself.
 It is your personal responsibility to do so.
-You will have no capacity to serve others unless you can take responsibility for your own self,” Bachelder writes.
+You will have no capacity to serve others unless you can take responsibility for your own self,” writes Bachelder.

 The Final Word on Servant Leadership and Toxic Company Culture

 As millennials continue to change corporate culture, servant leadership can help lead the way.
 It provides a framework for organizations to define values and strategic goals.
-It makes employees beholden to a higher purpose instead of managers—and it makes managers responsive to employee needs.
+It makes employees—instead of managers—beholden to a higher purpose, and it makes managers responsive to employee needs.
 Finally, servant leadership can help managers become better leaders—and better people, too.